3 major reasons Aisha Huang has become so powerful in Ghana – Kweku Baako states

 Source: www.ghanaweb.com

-Chinese galamsey kingpin Aisha Huang has again topped the headlines following her rearrest in Ghana following her deportation for illegal mining activities about 4 years ago.
+Chinese galamsey kingpin Aisha Huang has again made headlines following her rearrest in Ghana.
+She had been deported for illegal mining activities about 4 years ago but 'managed' to return to the country.

 Many questions have been raised about the loopholes in the system and why she was able to evade all the processes to return to Ghana and stay some weeks before her eventual arrest.